Find out how we can help customers who have long term health conditions including mental health, dementia and others.

 Video appointment service

-We've made our appointments more accessible with our video appointment service, Skipton Link.
+We’ve made our appointments more accessible with our video appointment service, Skipton Link.
 You can have a video appointment from home for mortgage advice, financial advice or a review with a savings consultant.

-If you have difficulty or cannot sign your name, please talk to us and we’ll work with you to find a solution suited to your personal needs.
+If you can't sign your name or have difficulty doing so, let us know.
+We'll work with you to find a solution tailored to your needs.

-Web chat is available so you can talk to us online - look for the chat icon on the right hand side of any page on our website when the service is available.
+Web chat is available so you can talk to us online - the chat icon is located on the right side of any page on our website when the service is available.